codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 files affected by a commit are in a specific folder (or match a specific naming pattern).
 This means that you can have a big GIT repository with multiple projects and build only the parts that actually change.

->Currently the field *modified files* is available only for Github repositories, since Github is the only GIT provider that sends this information in the webhook.
+>Currently the field *modified files* is available only for Github and Gitlab repositories, since they are the only GIT providers that send this information in the webhook.
 We will support other GIT providers as soon as they add the respective feature.

 ## Using the Modified files field to constrain triggers to specific folder/files